How to get from Mexico City to Oaxaca

 Mexico City to Oaxaca by Flight

-Travelling from Mexico City to Oaxaca by flight is pretty easy because both airports are located close to the city centre.
-Also, if you book well in advance, you can get a flight ticket that’s just a few dollars more expensive than the much slower bus.
+Flying from Mexico City to Oaxaca is pretty straightforward since both airports are close to the city centre.
+Plus, if you book in advance, you might find a flight ticket that’s only a few dollars more expensive than the much slower bus.

 Step 1: Mexico City Centre to Airport